-- 5. Use the drop-down menu to choose the size of paper you will be using. - 6.
-In the bottom left, Page Zoom will allow you to zoom in/out of the template for easier editing. - 7.
-In the bottom left, the Page Margin is set by default to the ideal level.
+- 1. Select the printer icon. - 2.
+Select the + icon to create a new template. - 3.
+Name the template you are creating. - 4.
+Choose page orientation. - 5.
+Use the drop-down menu to choose the size of paper you will be using. - 6.
+In the bottom left, Page Zoom will allow you to zoom in/out of the template for easier editing. - In the bottom left, the Page Margin is set by default to the ideal level.
 Adjusting this will determine how far items will print from the edges.

-- Drag and drop elements onto the page to create your template. - a.
+- 8. Drag and drop elements onto the page to create your template. - a.
 You can combine data from multiple modules into a single template. - b.
 Elements may overlap and will stack/cover previously added elements. - c.
-Certain elements will have settings that can be adjusted after dropping onto the page. - d.
-You can resize all elements.
+Certain elements will have settings that can be adjusted after dropping onto the page. - You can resize all elements.
 The contents of each element will resize within the box depending on the amount of data in the element.

-Use the + button to add additional pages if needed.
+9. Use the + button to add additional pages if needed.